roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  Yeah, I said, I wanna fuck the teen girl too!

  Kim laughed at me, knowing I would if I could, but to this day she still hasn't given me the contact info for the other slut.
 Really sucks, too, I bet the youngster would go crazy on a hot grownup penis like mine!
-Report_Story #1